 Soft sleeper (Ruanwo, RW): this is also a sleeping carriage.
 There are 4 beds per compartment that can be closed.

-China - Kunming
+Guilin - Kunming

 A railroad connects Kunming and Guilin, around 900 km east of Kunming.